 The Move ECG and the ScanWatch are smartwatches with ECG functionality from Withings, a French technology company.
 The former is less expensive and a little dated now, whereas the latter is the latest and greatest.
 Both monitor exercise, heart rate, and sleep, but the ScanWatch has a basic display for displaying alerts and other data.

 Unfortunately, despite being clinically validated and commercially available in Europe, Withings is still waiting for FDA approval.
 It can’t sell its ECG devices in the US before that happens.
-The organisation had planned to clear this roadblock in 2020 as it was causing delays, but as of early 2021, it has still yet to do so.
+The organization had planned to clear this roadblock in 2020 as it was causing delays, but as of early 2021, it has still yet to do so.

-Some wearables go even further, emphasising heart health as a selling point.
+Some wearables go even further, emphasizing heart health as a selling point.
 One such gadget is the Omron HeartGuide.
 It’s being marketed as the world’s first scientifically tested wearable blood pressure monitor, and it’s been approved by the FDA (Food and Drug Administration of the United States).

-Take your blood pressure too
+Take your blood pressure